-We intend to actively monitor the bid price of our common stock and will consider available options to regain compliance with the listing requirement.
-These options include, but are not limited to, effecting a reverse stock split, if necessary, to attempt to regain compliance.
-However, there can be no assurance that we will be able to regain compliance with the listing requirement or will otherwise be in compliance with other Nasdaq listing criteria.
+There can be no assurance that we will be able to regain compliance with the listing requirements above or will otherwise be in compliance with other Nasdaq listing criteria.
 If the Nasdaq Capital Market delists our securities from trading on its exchange for failure to meet the listing standards, we and our stockholders could face significant negative consequences including: reducing the liquidity and market price of our common stock; reducing the number of investors willing to hold or acquire our common stock, which could negatively impact our ability to raise equity financing; decreasing the amount of news and analyst coverage of us; and limiting our ability to issue additional securities or obtain additional financing in the future.
 In addition, delisting from Nasdaq may negatively impact our reputation and, consequently, our business.